nfdi4plants/nfdi4plants.knowledgebase/src/docs/guides/arc_gitignore.md

 ## Adding files to .gitignore

-1. Open your ARC
+1. Open your ARC in your File Explorer (Windows) or Finder (macOS)
-2. Add a new file `my-personal-notes.txt` or folder `intermediate-results`
+2. Add a new file `my-personal-notes.txt` or folder `intermediate-results` to the ARC
 3. Open `.gitignore` in a text editor.
    1. Add a new line `my-personal-notes.txt` or `intermediate-results/` at the end of the file
    2. Save and close the file.